GrosSacASac/virstellung/readme.md

 ## virstellung.html.js

 Function that generates html code.
-This code should be inserted into the `<body>`
+This code should be inserted into the `<body>`.
+If getText is used, it returns a promise, otherwise it returns a string

 ### Example